Last Updated on May 30, 2023 by bethrmartin

 Can’t stop buying hats?
 Hang them as wall art in your bedroom, closet, entryway, or guest room.
 Together, your collection will be elevated to art, and you won’t forget all the great options in your wardrobe.

 Even if you don’t consider yourself a great artist, you can paint something perfect for your home.
 If you want to save money, buy a painting from a thrift store, add details, or start fresh and paint over the whole thing.
-Large scale wall art can get expensive, a DIY painting can be very helpful when you are on a budget.
+Large-scale wall art can get expensive quickly.
+Instead, try getting crafty and painting your own piece for the ideal budget-friendly solution.

 Who doesn’t need a little more storage?
 Hooks come in various designs and can be arranged to create an engaging composition.
 The best part is you can hang your everyday items – hats, scarves, dog leashes – and have a great display at the same time.